 This course is designed to provide students with a comprehensive understanding of contemporary topics related to business-focused information technology (IT) and data analytics.
 Over the course of the semester, students will explore various aspects of IT and data analytics, including their applications, challenges, and implications for individuals and organizations.
 Through a combination of lectures, class discussions, and practical exercises, students will develop their knowledge of IT and data analytics.
 May be repeated for a maximum of 6 credits, provided the topic is different.

 Corequisite(s): FINC 300, MKTG 300 and MGMT 300.
 Prerequisite(s): BUGN 280 may be taken as prerequisite or corequisite; and ACCT 201 or ACCT 204.
-Restriction(s): Business Administration or Accounting majors only.
+Restriction(s): Business Administration majors and minors, Business Analytics majors and minors, and Accounting majors only.
 This course is an intro to managerial concepts & quantitative tools required in the design, operation, and control of processes & systems needed to deliver a product or service in a business.
 Clearly, this material must be integrated with all of the other functional areas of an organization.
 In addition to examining the operational concepts, theories and tools, the course will include discussions of the interrelationships of these topics and their usefulness in the areas of marketing, management, finance & business strategy.
 The course will present methods that ensure that business operations are efficient in using as few resources as needed, & effective in meeting customer requirements.
 Focus will be on managing the processes that convert inputs (in the forms of materials, labor, and energy) into outputs (in the form of goods and/or services).
 This course incorporates mathematical, statistical, & decision making methods in the analysis of specific business processes & systems.
 The topics covered include operations strategy, process optimization & management, inventory control, production planning & scheduling, queuing, supply chain management, quality control, decision making, & project management.
 Computers are used to solve problems involving complex systems.
 1 of 4 courses within the Integrated Semester of the undergraduate program.
 Special fee.

 Prerequisite(s): INFO 173 or CSIT 100; and AMAT 120 or MATH 106 or MATH 122 or MATH 221 or STAT 109; or departmental approval.
 Restriction(s): For Business minors only.
 The underlying theme of the course is business problem solving.
 This course engages students in employing tools from operations management and management information systems in the solution of business problems.
 Analysis of quantitative decision-making and information systems from the management point of view will be covered.
 Special fee.